 Global Leaders Meet to Collaborate on Energy Efficiency Goals

 IPEEC members include Brazil, Canada, China, the European Commission, France, Germany, India, Italy, Japan, South Korea, Mexico, the Russian Federation, the United Kingdom, and the United States.
 Indonesia and South Africa also sent observers, and Australia joined as a member during the meeting.
-All IPEEC members are also members of the MEF's Global Partnership that is collaborating on policies and programs to accelerate the world's transition to clean energy technologies.
-All MEF partners have been invited to send ministers with lead responsibility for clean energy technologies to the first-ever Clean Energy Ministerial to be hosted by U.S. Department of Energy Secretary Chu July 19 and 20 in Washington, D.C.
+All IPEEC members are also members of the MEF's Global Partnership that is collaborating to accelerate the global switch to clean energy.
+All MEF partners have been invited to send their clean energy technology ministers to the first-ever Clean Energy Ministerial, hosted by DOE on July 19 and 20 in Washington, D.C.
 See the DOE press release.